naxiwaynez10/weather-forecast-from-api/README.md

 #### Third-party templates

-Third-part templates can be used like this:
+Third-party templates can be used like this:

 ```
 clojure -X:new :template clj-py-r-template :name myname/mylib